dominikjung42/BusinessAnalytics/README.md

 * Exercises will deepen the contents of the lectures and address specific problems in more detail.
 Additionally, questions regarding the lectures can be resolved.
 * Furthermore, guest lectures will provide insights into state-of-the-art application scenarios.
 * Both, exercises and guest lectures are relevant and serve to prepare yourself for the exam.
+* You can use previous exams from the 'exams' folder to prepare yourself for the final course exam.

 If you have further questions, you can contact me at <d.jung@kit.edu>.